Jump to

 And the right-handed subatomic particles have negative electric charge, and produce right-handed negative electric field particles

-Discussed in the detailed requirements section, it is the escaping electric field particles from the torus shaped particles of matter - i.e. the electron, positron and 'neutral' particle - that causes the particles of matter to form to a fixed size, and therefore to a fixed amount of electric charge
+Discussed in the matter particle size section of how the model works page, it is the escaping electric field particles from the torus shaped particles of matter - i.e. the electron, positron and 'neutral' particle

 Please note, the animations do not show the electric field particles exiting from the subatomic particles

-In the Simple Universe model, the elementary strand shaped particle moves at a constant speed, which means that for a torus shaped particle of matter to move forwards
+Which means that for a torus shaped particle of matter to move forwards

 The perfectly round torus shape of the particle of matter has to distort